dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

 After setting the mode, we first start sending some offboard commands (desired position) in a loop and then set the rover to use offboard mode.
 Note: in PX4, automatic mode is called 'offboard mode' as the setpoints are received from outside, like an offboard computer (Jetson/Pi/laptop).
 Finally we arm it.

-We send some offboard commands before actually setting it to offboard mode as if px does not detect any offboard waypoint commands when it is switch to offboard mode, it will reject the request to switch to offboard mode.
+We send some offboard commands before actually setting it to offboard mode because if px4 does not detect any offboard waypoint commands when it is switch to offboard mode, it will reject the request to switch to offboard mode.

 Now moving on to next part of code.
 ```
     while(rclcpp::ok()) {
         rover3->cmdWorldPosition(1.0,0,0,0,0);